Oriental hornet: Physiology

+Alcohol tolerance

+Ethanol is nutritious but highly intoxicating for most animals, which typically tolerate only up to 4% in their diet.
+However, a 2024 study by Dr. Sofia Bouchebti et al found that oriental hornets fed sugary solutions containing up to 80% ethanol for a week showed no adverse effects on behavior or lifespan.
+The hornets have multiple copies of the alcohol dehydrogenase gene, helping them metabolize alcohol quickly.
+The hornets also carry Saccharomyces cerevisiae, also known as brewer's yeast, which ferment fruits.
+The oriental hornets are thus hypothesized to be in a symbiotic relationship with the yeast, "preserving" fruits for themselves by reducing competition for food from others.

 Solar energy harvesting

 Unlike most wasps which are most active during the early morning, V. orientalis is unique in showing a peak of activity during the middle of the day.
 Oriental hornets dig their nests underground by picking up soil in their mandibles, flying a short distance, dropping the soil, and returning to the nest to continue digging.
 The hornet's digging is correlated with insolation (solar energy).
 The more insolation, the more active the hornet.
 This daytime digging behavior of V. orientalis may be possible because of the ability of its cuticle to harvest solar energy.

 Cuticle

 The cuticle of the Oriental hornet contains yellow pigment that protects the cuticle from harmful UV radiation from the sun.
 The brown segments of the hornet's body contain melanin, which serves a similar purpose.
 The brown cuticle is composed of about 30 layers, the thickness of which increases from interior to exterior.
 The brown melanin pigment is found in these layers.
 The yellow cuticle is composed of 15 layers that contain yellow pigment.
 The yellow stripe contains xanthopterin in barrel-shaped granules.
+Both the brown and yellow cuticle absorbs 99 per cent of the visible light falling on them.
+The surface structure of the brown cuticles act as a diffraction grating, trapping more light inside the cuticle layers.